annezj/annezj.github.io/_posts/2017-07-04-Simple-ggplot-animation-tutorial.md

                df$monthname=factor(df$monthnum,levels=1:12,labels=monthstrings)
 ```

-A quick plot shows us the data has loaded OK and the approximate number of crimes we'll expect to see per category.
-Also we see an interesting seasonal variation.
+A quick plot confirms the data has loaded correctly and indicates the approximate number of crimes we'll expect to see per category and frame.
+We also see there's some seasonal variation which is different for different categories.

 ```
 ggplot(df)+